East ECHS Dress Code

-Dress code for science labs apply, even if there is no lab scheduled for the day or if the class is not a science class.
-For example, if a student is reporting to a science lab for AVID, the dress code for science labs still applies.
-The purpose of additional dress code policies for science labs is to ensure safety and security of both students and staff.
+The dress code for science labs applies, even if there is no lab scheduled for the day or if the class is not a science class.
+The purpose of additional dress code policies for science labs is to ensure the safety and security of both students and staff.

-- Students may not wear any jewelry when entering science lab
+- Students may not wear any jewelry when entering the science lab.